 In the fund and government-wide financial statements, all trade and property tax receivables are shown net of an allowance for uncollectibles.
-Allowance percentages range from 13% to 36% percent of outstanding receivable balances and are calculated based upon prior collection history.
+Allowance percentages range from 18% to 49% percent of outstanding receivable balances and are calculated based upon prior collection history.

-Property taxes are assessed on property as of October 1.
-Taxes are billed in the following July and are due in two installments, July 1 and January 1.
-Personal property and motor vehicle taxes are billed in July and are due in one installment, July 1, and supplemental motor vehicle taxes are due in full January 1.
+Property taxes are levied each July 1 on the assessed value listed as of the prior October 1 for all real property located in the Town.
+Assessed values are established at 70% of estimated market value.
+All property taxes are due and payable on July 1 of the year except for real estate and personal property taxes greater than \$100, which is due and payable in two installments, July 1 and January 1 of each year.
 Liens are effective on the assessment date and are continued by filing before the end of the fiscal year following the due date.